 Michaela Kilander, Ph.D.

-2014- present Postdoctoral Research Fellow, Program in Neuroscience, Hussman Institute for Autism, Baltimore, MD
+2014- present Postdoctoral Research Scientist, Program in Neuroscience, Hussman Institute for Autism, Baltimore, MD

 2014 Analyst, The Public Health Agency of Sweden, Stockholm, Sweden